MasonDenney/masondenney.github.io/_posts/2024-08-01-prisma-cloud-reporting.md

 Below are some requirements for the service:
 - Needs to be written in Python since that is what the team uses
+- Needs to run on GCP GKE since that is what the company uses
 - Needs to report how many images have highs and critical in-use packages out of the total number of images.
 - Needs to rerun/update every hour in order for devs to have quick feedback once making changes
 - Needs to capture running containers as well as cronjobs that might not be currently running